MahrezBH/django-polymorphic/docs/quickstart.rst

         'django.contrib.contenttypes',
     )

-The current release of *django-polymorphic* supports Django 1.4 till 1.10 and Python 3 is supported.
+The current release of *django-polymorphic* supports Django 2.2 - 4.0 and Python 3.6+.

 Making Your Models Polymorphic
 ------------------------------